 - Staff and volunteers involved with small museums in Utah can find support and networking opportunities through the Small Utah Museums Group on Facebook www.facebook.com/#!/SmallUtahMuseums

-- Learn how MII is making a difference for Utah’s small museums – the formal program evaluation reports from Randi Korn & Associates are available here.
+- Learn how MII is making a difference for Utah’s small museums – the final reports to IMLS and formal evaluation reports from Randi Korn & Associates are available here.

 The Museum Interpretation Initiative (MII) program is made possible through dedicated teamwork and collaboration.
 Generous financial support from the George S. and Dolores Dore Eccles Foundation, Rocky Mountain Power Foundation, and the National Endowment for the Humanities (NEH) is essential, as has been in-kind support from the Utah Museum of Fine Arts, the Utah Division of Arts & Museums, the Heritage Museum of Layton, the Museum of Moab, the Fairview Museum, the Orem Heritage Museum, the Wasatch County DUP Museum, the Cedar City DUP Museum, the Cedar City Brian Head Tourism Bureau, the Springville Mapleton DUP Museum, the Museum of the San Rafael, the Alf Engen Museum, and the JW Powell Museum of River History.